 Get all of the latest announcements in this week's video update.

-for teaching, and our students will overcome any obstacles they face along this learning journey.
-Of course, I’ve seen the petition to shorten the school
+and our students will overcome any obstacles they face along this learning journey.
+Of course, I’ve seen the petition to shorten the school day, and I

-day, and I want our community and parents to know that we understand the challenges of virtual engagement and keeping students focused, especially our
+want our community and parents to know that we understand the challenges of virtual engagement and keeping students focused, especially our young ones.

-young ones.
-We are committed to providing high quality instruction to all students, but even in a virtual setting, we must ensure State requirements are
+We are committed to providing high quality instruction to all students, but even in a virtual setting, we must ensure State requirements are met.
+As

-met.
-As a community, more than ever, now is the time for us to drive a passion for learning and motivate students to learn new skills and achieve with
+a community, more than ever, now is the time for us to drive a passion for learning and motivate students to learn new skills and achieve with COURAGE.

-instruction and innovation.
-I’ve dropped in on class lessons and seen the bright faces of our students who are eager to get back on a routine and engage
+I’ve dropped in on class lessons and seen the bright faces of our students who are eager to get back on a routine and engage with their dedicated

 this week's update video, learn about new video lessons